pierrestarkov/guidelines/code/general.md

 # General coding guidelines

-Those guidelines apply to all applicable situations, except if mentioned otherwise in specific guidelines, or where there exists a standard usage that is overwhelmingly followed for a particular case.
+Those guidelines apply to all applicable situations, except 1) if mentioned otherwise in specific guidelines or 2) if widely-used standards exist and differ.

-Specific guidelines documents should follow the same sections order where applicable.
+Specific guidelines documents should follow the same sections order.

 ## Testing